These emails tweaks might sting a little, so take them like the thick-skinned sales pro you are: prospects and customers don’t like your email.

 - Don’t open this (unless you want to be more awesome)

-Turns out, prospects respond best to very short or relatively long subject lines.
-Propsect.io researchers found out this about subject line length:
+Prospects respond best to very short or relatively long subject lines.
+Research from Overloop (formerly Prospect.io) found this about subject line length and open rates:

 - 3-12 characters = 44% open rate